Frikster/PokeGifs/README.md

 ## Day 5:
 - [ ] Create game pause function and instructions
 - [ ] Add pokemon music
-- [ ] Have a styled Canvas, nice looking controls and title Over the weekend:
+- [x] Have a styled Canvas, nice looking controls and title Over the weekend:

-- [ ] Test the project for bugs
+- [x] Test the project for bugs
-- [ ] Deploy the project on GitHub Pages
+- [x] Deploy the project on GitHub Pages

 # Bonus features
-- [ ] Animated Pokemon sprites for each pokemon!
+- [x] Animated Pokemon sprites for each pokemon! **<-- This ended up being the rest of the project**
 - [ ] Canonical pokemon stats used to calculate pokemon attributes retrieved from PokeAPI
 - [ ] Random dropped items that pokemon can pick up for additional buffs (i.e. known as "pokemon held items" in the traditional game)
 - [ ] Ability for pokemon to switch out an item they are holding (which is dropped) for another